wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Dynamics Analysis/Types of Forces/Potentials.md

 ## Potential Function, $U(r)$
 In classical mechanics, the potential function $U(r)$ is related to the force $F(r)$ through the negative gradient of the potential.
 	Is **not** a Vector, but is a [[Mapping#Scalar Functions as a Subset of Functions|Scalar Function]] of a [[Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Components of Motion#Position|position]], that has a (negative) gradient gives rise to the force as a scalar.
+		In physics, when you know the force field, you can derive the potential energy function by integrating the force.
-		This relationship between the Force and the Potential is given by the equation:
+			This process is grounded in the relationship between force and potential energy:
 $$\LARGE F(r) = -\nabla U(r) =-\left( \frac{\partial U}{\partial x}, \frac{\partial U}{\partial y}, \frac{\partial U}{\partial z} \right) =  -\frac{dU(z)}{dz}$$
 Where:
-	The functon $U(r)$ is indirectly defined - that is - it must be "found" from the Force.
+	The function $U(r)$ is indirectly defined - that is - it must be "found" from the Force.
 		I.e. Set the two equations for force equal to each other.
 	And the [[Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients#*Note Nabla Operator ($ nabla$)*|nabla]] represents a [[Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients|gradient]].
 	This nabla is defined on the $U(r)$ function.
 		Therefore, it is the gradient of $U(r)$.
 ### How to Find the Potential ($U(r)$)
 ##### Need the Position to Calculate the Potential
 ##### 1. Start with the Force Function
 Suppose you have a force function $F(r)$.
 	For simplicity, let's consider a one-dimensional case where the force is a function of $x$, denoted as $F(x)$.
-##### 2. Integrate the Force Function (as instructed by the nabla)
+##### 2. Integrate the (both sides) Force Function (as instructed by the nabla)
 The potential energy function $U(x)$ is obtained by integrating the force function with respect to the position variable $x$:
 $$\LARGE F(x) = -\nabla U(x) = -\int F(x) \, dx$$
 ## Potential Energy, $U(r)$